 Learning outcomes: You will emerge with a lively and informed sense of London's cultural history (19th century and forward), with a special attention to the role of the Great War, the role of women on the streets and how gender and social class impacts citizenry, an awareness of avant-garde art, some fashion theory and above all the technique and importance of close reading texts and material history.
 You will become a better writer-for as we learn from the modernist Oscar Wilde, style matters.

 This course counts as Histories/Culture in Context or English elective requirement for language and literature or creative writing majors if taken as 336.
 If you have already taken ENGL 336, please contact Mary Malevitsis (firstname.lastname@example.org).
-If taken as ENGL 430, counts as senior capstone for language & literature or approved elective for creative writing.
-If taken as 395, counts as English elective for language and literature or creative writing.
+If taken as ENGL 430, counts as senior capstone for language & literature or Additional Theory and History Courses for creative writing.
+If taken as 395, counts as English elective for language and literature or an Additional Theory and History Courses for creative writing.